Atomic Rooster: Revival and new line-up (2016–present)

-In 2016, a new line-up of Atomic Rooster played together with permission from Crane's widow.
+In 2016, a new line-up of Atomic Rooster played together with permission to use the name offered initially to Steve Bolton and Pete French from Crane's widow.
 The first gig was a low-key warm-up in Clitheroe, Lancashire on 14 July 2016.
 The line-up was Pete French and Steve Bolton, keyboardist Christian Madden, bass guitarist Shug Millidge and drummer Bo Walsh.

-In 2017, Madden was replaced by Adrian Gautrey and in September 2019, Atomic Rooster's Facebook Page announced French's departure due to musical differences, but he has since announced that he will continue with the band.
+In 2017, Madden was replaced by Adrian Gautrey and in September 2019 French's departure due to musical differences was announced, but he then decided to continue with the band.